 1. The Preliminary Stuff

 We have to get a few things done first, though, like signing up with Digioh.
-You can get a free trial account so you can get a feel for all this, or you can hit us up and we’ll be happy to show you a quick, personalized demo for all of this!
+You can get a free trial account so you can get a feel for all this.

 (In addition to signing up for a Digioh account, don’t forget to install the Digioh WooCommerce plugin!)